Finite Localities I

+It will often be convenient to somewhat over-emphasize the role of $\D$ in the above definition by saying that ``$(\ca L,\D)$ is an objective partial group".
+What is meant by this is that $\ca L$ is an objective partial group and that $\D$ is a set (there will often be more than one) of objects for $\ca L$.

-We emphasize that the condition (O2) requires more than that $X^g$ be a sub{\it set} of $Y$, in order to conclude that overgroups of $X$ in $Y$ are objects.
-This is a non-vacuous distinction, since the conjugation map $c_g:X\to X^g$ need not send $X$ to a subgroup (or even a partial subgroup) of $\ca L$, in a general partial group.
+We mention that the condition (O2) requires more than that $X^g$ be a sub{\it set} of $Y$, in order to conclude that overgroups of $X$ in $Y$ are objects.
+This is a non-vacuous distinction, since the conjugation map $c_g:X\to X^g$ need not send $X$ to a subgroup of $\ca L$, in a general partial group.

 \definition {Example 2.2} Let $G$ be a group, let $S$ be a subgroup of $G$, and let $\D$ be a collection of subgroups of $S$ such that $S\in\D$.
 Assume that $\D$ satisfies (O2).
 That is, assume that $Y\in\D$ for every subgroup $Y$ of $S$ such that $X^g\leq Y$ for some $X\in\D$ and some $g\in G$.
 Let $\ca L$ be the set of all $g\in G$ such that $S\cap S^g\in\D$, and let $\bold D$ be the subset $\bold D_\D$ of $\bold W(\ca L)$.
 Then $\ca L$ is a partial group (via the multivariable product in $G$ and the inversion in $G$), and $(\ca L,\D)$ is an objective partial group.
 Specifically: \roster